GeorgeXCV/CS-Notes/problem-solving.md

 ## Concrete Examples
 Practice calling function and write expected output Try the above with edge cases-  empty input, null etc.

+## Break It Down
+Write out the steps you need to take.

+## Solve or Simplify
+Solve the problem, if you can't solve smaller problem, then incorportate the diffculty back in.

+# Problem Solving Patterns

+## Frequency Counters
+Use objects or sets to collect values/frequencies of values.

+Break down the contents of array or string, then can quickly compare.

+## Multiple Pointers
+We have a structure like Array or Linked List and want to search for a pair of values that meet a condition.

+## Sliding Window
+Creating a window which can either be an array or number from one position to another.

+Depending on a certain condition, the window either increases or closes (and a new window is created).

+Very useful for keeping track of a subset of data in an array/string etc.